 Howdy, folks.
 Here’s the latest:

 If you’re here looking for resources for your own progress as an improviser, join us at Improv Planet on Patreon.
-Improv Planet is an online community of improvisation students.
-Six new videos (about three hours of instruction and demonstration) on historic improvisation come out every month. https://www.patreon.com/ImprovPlanet
+Improv Planet is an online school of historic improvisation.
+Six new videos (about three hours of instruction and demonstration) come out every month. https://www.patreon.com/ImprovPlanet

 The manuscript of the improvisation book is done and in the hands of the editors.
 They tell me to expect it to come out in summer 2019.